wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 iv. run mimics and create a new dataset including all input parameters and radar backscatter reponse.

 ## Step 1. get_tree_data.py
-The first script creates a csv containing the segment data for all trees in each plot & tile.
+The first script creates a csv containing the segment data for your selected trees in each plot & tile.

-To run this ensure the rct-pipeline has been used to produce a directory of tree files describing the structrual attributes of each tree segment of the QSM with  names of that below:
+To run this ensure the rct-pipeline has been used to produce a directory of tree files describing the structrual attributes of each tree QSM.
+See path example below:

 .../rct_extraction/angola_p02_raycloud_-2_1_treesplit/angola_p02_raycloud_-2_1_trees_12_info.txt